 3. Distribute Employee Paychecks

-Members of the administration team, or supervisors or long-term employees, are typically responsible for finalizing the payroll and accounting.
+Members of the administration team, or supervisors or long-term employees are typically responsible for finalizing the payroll and accounting.
 This ensures that the payroll is always handled by knowledgeable people who have completed the process successfully many times before.

 There are a few different methods of calculating payroll, each with its own advantages and disadvantages.

-- The third method is called the online payroll service method, in which the employer contracts with an online payroll service to calculate, withhold, and deposit employee paychecks and taxes outside the employer’s internal systems.
+- The third method is the online payroll service method, in which the employer contracts with an online payroll service to calculate, withhold, and deposit employee paychecks and taxes outside the employer’s internal systems.

 - The Salaried Method: Under the salaried method, you divide the employee’s annual salary by the number of pay periods in the year.
 This will give you their weekly or monthly salary.

-- Automated calculations.
-Taxes and deductions are automatically calculated, which can help to avoid errors.
+- Automated calculations: Taxes and deductions are automatically calculated, which can help to avoid errors.

-- Time saving.
-Rather than doing calculations manually, they are done for you — so less time is spent on crunching numbers.
+- Time-saving: Rather than doing calculations manually, they are done for you — so less time is spent on crunching numbers.

-Tips to Complication-Free Payroll
+Tips for Complication-Free Payroll